Rumpunzel/rpg-thingy/rules/gear.md

 ##### Wicked

-When attacking, double all dice you gain from boons and banes which were created with Intuition.
+When adding dice from a boon or bane created with Intuition, also add **1** + this asset's masterpiece rating as dice to your roll.